cilium/cilium/Documentation/helm-values.rst

      - Name of the cluster.
 Only required for Cluster Mesh and mutual authentication with SPIRE.
      - string
      - ``"default"``
+   * - :spelling:ignore:`clustermesh.annotations`
+     - Annotations to be added to all top-level clustermesh objects (resources under templates/clustermesh-apiserver and templates/clustermesh-config)
+     - object
+     - ``{}``
    * - :spelling:ignore:`clustermesh.apiserver.affinity`
      - Affinity for clustermesh.apiserver
      - object